NYNEX: History

 Formed on January 1, 1984 as the result of the breakup of the Bell System, NYNEX was a Regional Bell Operating Company which was made up of former subsidiaries of AT&T, these being New York Telephone and New England Telephone.
-The name NYNEX was an acronym for New York/New England EXchange.
+The name NYNEX was an acronym for New York New England Exchange.
+Delbert C. Staley, chairman of the New York Telephone Company, was named as the new company's first chairman before NYNEX officially went into business.
+He was replaced by William C. Ferguson, president and chief operating officer of the New York Telephone Company, when the new company launched.